SWE-UniStuttgart/Qlunc/readme.md

 #### Plots
  - Photodetector signal-to-noise ratio and separate contributions due to shot noise, thermal noise, dark current noise and, if needed, trans-impedance amplifier noise.
  - 🆕 Uncertainties in $V_{LOS}$, $V_{h}$ and $V_{wind}$ with the wind direction
- - 🆕 Uncertainties in $V_{LOS}$ focus distance, elevation angle and/or azimuth angle for a fixed wind direction
+ - 🆕 Uncertainties in $V_{LOS}$ with focus distance, elevation angle and azimuth angle for a fixed wind direction
- - 🆕 Uncertainty in wind direction estimation
+ - 🆕 Uncertainty in &#934; lidar estimation
  - 🆕 Uncertainty in vertical and horizontal measuring planes